Lee Rowley: Member of Parliament

 In October 2019, Rowley proposed the loyal address following the Queen's Speech.
 He increased his majority from 2,861 to 12,876 at the 2019 general election.

 In March 2020, Rowley and fellow MP Toby Perkins successfully lobbied for government funding for the Staveley bypass, a dual carriageway by-pass of Brimington, Staveley and Mastin Moor that has been planned since 1927.

 Rowley has been the lead sponsor for a bid to reopen the alternative railway line between Sheffield and Chesterfield, which runs via Whittington, Staveley, Barrow Hill, Eckington, Renishaw and Killamarsh, on part of the route of the former North Midland Railway.
 In May 2020, the consortium successfully lobbied for the Government to commission a feasibility study of reopening the currently freight-only line to passenger trains.

-In Parliament, Rowley previously served on the Public Accounts Committee.
-He is Chair of the All-Party Parliamentary Group on Fracking, which he set up, and Vice-Chair of an all-party parliamentary group on ovarian cancer.
+In Parliament, Rowley served on the Public Accounts Committee.
+He was chair of the All-Party Parliamentary Group on Fracking, which he set up, and Vice-Chair of an all-party parliamentary group on ovarian cancer.

 In May 2020, Rowley was promoted to Deputy Chairman of the Conservative Party, replacing Ranil Jayawardena.

 On 17 September 2021, Rowley was appointed Parliamentary Under-Secretary of State at the Department for Business, Energy and Industrial Strategy and a lord commissioner of the Treasury (Government whip), during the second cabinet reshuffle of the second Johnson ministry.

 On 6 July 2022, Rowley resigned from government, citing Boris Johnson's handling of the Chris Pincher scandal, in a joint statement with fellow Ministers Kemi Badenoch, Neil O'Brien, Alex Burghart and Julia Lopez.
 He then proposed Kemi Badenoch for Conservative Party leader in the July 2022 Conservative Party leadership election.
 He was appointed Parliamentary Under-Secretary of State for Housing by Liz Truss in September 2022.
 He was later appointed Parliamentary Under-Secretary of State for Local Government and Building Safety by Rishi Sunak in October of that year.
+On 13 November 2023 Rowley was appointed as Minister of State for Housing as part of the November 2023 British cabinet reshuffle.
+He replaced Rachel Maclean who had been sacked from the role earlier that day.
+He lost his seat in the 2024 General Election.

+Later career

+Rowley was a major figure in Kemi Badenoch's 2024 Leadership Campaign, being credited with giving it a "business-like structure".
+After Badenoch's election as Leader of the Conservative Party in November 2024, Rowley was appointed her chief of staff.
+In July 2025, Rowley was replaced as Chief of Staff by his deputy, Henry Newman.
+This was despite Badenoch having previously described him as her "closest friend in politics".